Great Texas Coastal Birding Trail: Wildlife

-Typical varieties of birds along the length of the system include ducks, geese, and seagulls with many other species found in particular locations.
-The endangered whooping cranes that winter in Aransas National Wildlife Refuge are among the most famous.
+Typical varieties of birds along the length of the system include duck, geese, and seagull with many other species found in particular locations.
+The endangered whooping crane that winter in Aransas National Wildlife Refuge are among the most famous.
 The black skimmer, adopted as a symbol of the trail system, can be found throughout almost the entire coastline.

 Apart from the many varieties of bird species, many other types of animals can be found along the trails.
-American alligators, bobcats, coyotes, and nutria are common in areas of the Upper Coast.
-Collared peccaries, the Texas spiny lizard, and the Texas indigo snake can be found further south.
-In the Central Coast, the northern cottonmouth (Agkistrodon piscivorus) snake is prominent, not to mention dolphins and other marine mammals along the Gulf.
-Nine-banded armadillos and white-tailed deer can be seen throughout.
+American alligator, bobcat, coyote, and nutria are common in areas of the Upper Coast.
+Collared peccary, the Texas spiny lizard, and the Texas indigo snake can be found further south.
+In the Central Coast, the northern cottonmouth (Agkistrodon piscivorus) snake is prominent, not to mention dolphin and other marine mammals along the Gulf.
+Mexican long-nosed armadillo and white-tailed deer can be seen throughout.
 The Rio Grande Valley is particularly known for the many varieties of butterflies that inhabit the area (celebrated by the annual Texas Butterfly Festival in Mission).
 Resident species include the Julia, zebra, Mexican bluewing, and white peacock.